 Most of the architecture of Mani Bhavan has still been retained.
 The moment you step feet in here, you are transferred into the past of India’s most important man.
 Pictures (mostly black and white) of Gandhi, Baa (his wife) and his friends and colleagues adorn walls of this quaint residence.

 Each level of the two storeyed house is beautifully designed to enlighten visitors on the life of Gandhi.
 The ground level has the reception and some photographs of young Gandhi.
 A library is present that houses a plethora of books on law (Gandhi was a lawyer by profession), his biographies and the journey of Indian independence.
 Often readers and Gandhians make themselves comfortable in the library and drown themselves in gaining knowledge about his life and way of living.
-At the entrance, there is a Karl Marx stone presented to Mani Bhavan by U.S. President Barack Obama and first lady Michelle Obama on their visit in 2010.
+At the entrance, there is a Karl Marx stone presented to Mani Bhavan by former U.S. President Barack Obama and Michelle Obama on their visit in 2010.

 Mahatma Gandhi with a young Indira Gandhi (Jawaharlal Nehru’s daughter and India’s first women Prime Minister)

 The first level displays photographs of Gandhi with prominent leaders, his followers, friends and other established individuals from varied walks of life.
 The standout picture is of Gandhi with the handsome but rather unrecognizable Charlie Chaplin without his trademark moustache, hat and stick.

 The second level has dioramas (miniature clay models) depicting important moments from Gandhi’s life during the pre-independence and post independence era, including his assassination.

 Gandhi’s famous Charkha, along with his chappals, stick and a few of his vessels on display